yandex/ozo/docs/howto.md

 );
 ```

-If you want execute just a single query with no custom types or something else then the simplest way for you is:
+If you want to execute a query with no custom types or something else then the simplest way for you is:

 ```cpp
 #include <ozo/request.h>